Shailesh-Kumar-01/recommendation-system/README.md

 # Recommendation-System
-Enter your favourite book and get the recommendation on what other books you might like :)
+Recommender system in which you can enter your favourite book and get the recommendation on what other books you might like :)